eslint/eslint/docs/src/rules/no-array-constructor.md

 This rule enforces a nearly universal stylistic concern.
 That being said, this rule may be disabled if the constructor style is preferred.

-## Version

-This rule was introduced in ESLint 0.4.0.